Hexagon Tower: 1785–1926

 The site in which Hexagon Tower is located has a long industrial heritage.
 The first enterprise to locate in the area was the Borelle Dyeworks, established by French émigré Louis Borelle in 1785 to produce the Turkey red dye.

 Following a period of decline, the site was taken over by another French expatriate, Angel Raphael Louis Delaunay, who arrived in the area at the turn of the 19th century to establish his own dyeing business in Blackley.

 Following the death of Delaunay's son and heir Louis, German chemical entrepreneur Ivan Levinstein bought the dyeworks in 1865, leading to a period of commercial success for the site.
-Besides his dying business, Levinstein was also famed for opening the Sackville Street Building and founding Wrexham Lager.
+Besides his dyeing business, Levinstein was also famed for opening the Sackville Street Building and founding Wrexham Lager.

 In 1919, Levinstein's operation at Blackley merged with other chemical dyers to form the British Dyestuffs Corporation Limited, before becoming part of ICI in 1926.